How to practise self-compassion

 Learn more about self-compassion and how to practise it.

-Research shows that higher levels of self-compassion are linked with lower anxiety and depression.
-Self-compassion is a practice you can use regardless of your current physical or mental health.
-Whether you’re aiming to maintain your overall well-being or reduce psychological distress from a stressful event or ongoing mental health condition, practising self-compassion can be highly beneficial.
+Research shows that people with higher levels of self-compassion tend to be less anxious and depressed.
+You can learn to practise self-compassion regardless of your current physical or mental health.
+Whether you’re looking to mind your well-being or recover from a stressful event or ongoing mental health condition, practising self-compassion can be beneficial.

 What is self-compassion?

-If you’re struggling to motivate yourself to practise self-compassion, it can help to learn the difference between self-kindness and self-compassion.
-While self-kindness involves speaking gently and warmly to yourself, self-compassion has many different ingredients.
-These ingredients includes:
+While self-kindness involves speaking gently and warmly to yourself, self-compassion has many different aspects.

-- Actively caring about your own distress and responding to it with warmth
+- Actively caring about your distress and responding to it with warmth

 Self-compassion goes beyond just being kind to yourself.
 It includes practical steps like: